Conditional Coverage Diagnostics for Conformal Prediction: Related Work

 In practice, the induced metric requires a finite set of directions $V$ and computes:

 This set is typically generated by sampling vectors at random from $\rb^d$.
 When evaluating over a finite set of directions \(V\), \(\text{WSC}\) uniformly approximates the population slab-coverage with high probability; the approximation error depends on the VC dimension \citep{vapnik2013nature} of the class of slabs induced by \(V\).
-However, under conditional coverage, without sufficient test data WSC tends to provide a pessimist estimate of the conditional coverage violation by overfitting the test set by isolating miscovered points.
+However, under conditional coverage, without sufficient test data WSC tends to provide a pessimistic estimate of the conditional coverage violation by overstating apparent conditional coverage violations as detailed in~\Cref{app:additional:metrics}.
 Furthermore, this strategy does not adapt well to categorical data. \end{itemize}

 In Appendix~\ref{app:additional:metrics} we review additional metrics.
 One of them is feature-stratified coverage (FSC), a group-based metric that reports the group with the worst coverage.
 This metric often appears in fairness-related work (see e.g,\ \citealt{angelopoulos2021gentle, ding2023class, jung2022batch}).
 Several grouping strategies besides categorical attributes or clustering have also been studied.
 For example, equal opportunity of coverage (EOC) \citep{wang2023equal} forms groups based on the output, and size-stratified coverage (SSC) \citep{angelopoulos2020uncertainty} groups examples by the size of the prediction set.
 Another approach is to avoid explicit grouping and instead measure statistical dependence between the coverage indicator $Z := \mathbf{1}\{Y\in C_\alpha(X)\}$ and the prediction-set size. \cite{feldman2021improving} introduced two such dependence measures based on Pearson's correlation and the Hilbert–Schmidt independence criterion (HSIC). \\